Thom1729/Sublime-JS-Custom/README.md

 ### `name`: string

 The name of the syntax as it will appear in the syntax selector.
-(If this is omitted, the syntax will be named "JS Custom (name)", where "name" is the TODO.)
+(If this is omitted, the syntax will be named "JS Custom - <samp>name</samp>", where <samp>name</samp> is the key in the `configurations` object.)

 ### `comma_operator`: boolean

-Scope the comma operator `keyword.operator.comma`.
+Scope the [comma operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Comma_Operator) `keyword.operator.comma`.
 Other uses of the comma, such as to separate array items or function arguments, will still be scoped `punctuation.separator.comma`.

 ### `jsx`: boolean